 You do not have to apply in person.
 There is a simple, two-page application that is easy to fill out and can be mailed to the Department of Health and Human Services (DHHS).
-Or, you can start your application online at My Maine Connection.
-Call the HelpLine at 1-800-965-7476 if you have questions or want to talk through the application.
+Please note – this application is for Parents with children, Pregnant Women, and Young Adults.
+You also have the option to submit your application online at My Maine Connection.

 When will I know if I’m eligible?

 It usually takes DHHS a couple weeks to make a decision.
 If it takes them longer than 45 days, you may be able to get temporary coverage until they decide.
 Call the HelpLine at 1-800-965-7476 if you have questions or want to talk through this process.

 Both Free MaineCare and Low-cost CHIP offer the same health benefits.
 They include nearly all health services – doctor’s visits and treatment, hospital care, prescription drugs, physical therapy, mental health services, transportation to doctor’s appointments and much more!
 Call the HelpLine at 1-800-965-7476 if you have questions about what is covered by MaineCare and CHIP.

 Mistakes can be made.
 If you feel your household is eligible but your application is denied, call the HelpLine at 1-800-965-7476.
 Or, you can call your local DHHS office and ask for a Fair Hearing.
 It is always a good idea to ask for this in writing, keep a copy of your request, and send it in.

 - Kids on CHIP cannot have private insurance at the same time – But do not drop your child’s private insurance before they are enrolled in CHIP.
 In rare cases, children may have to wait to get CHIP if their private insurance coverage is dropped.